johannrichard/oekoboiler-shelly/README.md

 ## Disclaimer

 I am in no way affiliated to Oekoboiler, MyStrom, Shelly, or Solar Manager.
-This project was bron out of necessity:
+This project was born out of necessity:

 - I knew Solar Manager could work with temperature, consumption, and the "PV function",
 - I had already used both a Shelly and a MyStrom device to partially use their information to control the Oekoboiler's heating cycle when excess solar power was available, and